-“To promote the highest possible eye health ad vision care for all people of Saskatchewan.”
+“To promote the highest possible vision care for all people of Saskatchewan.”

 SAO Vision Statement

-“To advance and regulate the provision of optometric care in collaborative and transparent manner to the residents of Saskatchewan.”
+“To improve, enhance, and regulate the provision of optometric care in a collaborative and transparent manner, to the residents of Saskatchewan.”

 What is an optometrist?

 An optometrist, or doctor of optometry, is an independent primary health care provider who specializes in the examination, diagnosis, treatment, management, and prevention of diseases and disorders of the visual system, the eye and associated structures as well as the diagnosis of related systemic conditions.